-For students attending Meridian Technology Center, the last two years haven’t just been about what they get from coming to class.
+For students attending Meridian Technology Center, the last year hasn’t just been about what they get from coming to class.
 It’s also been about what they give.

 As part of the school’s Citizenship-Ready endorsement, students at Meridian have an opportunity to be recognized for their contributions to the community.
-During their time at Tech, over 90 students documented more than 2,300 community service hours.
+During their time at Tech, over 90 recent graduates documented more than 2,500 community service hours.

 “When students attend Meridian, we want to help them be prepared for life,” said Jeanie Zagar, Executive Director, Career Planning/Career Development.
-“We focus on the academic success that will prepare them to enter the workforce or college through Career-Ready and College-Ready Credentials, and we also emphasize the difference they can make in the community through service.”
+“We focus on the academic success that will prepare them to enter the workforce or college through Career-Ready and College-Ready Credentials.
+We also emphasize the difference they can make in the community through service.”

-Some of the other local agencies that benefited from Meridian student volunteers include the Oklahoma Blood Institute, Lions Meadows of Hope, Oklahoma Mission of Mercy and the Red Cross.
+This year, other agencies that benefited from Meridian student volunteers include the Oklahoma Blood Institute, Stillwater Animal Welfare, Payne County Youth Shelter, Tiny Paws and the Stillwater Police Department.

 Meridian Technology Center has been a driver of economic development since 1975.
-With a mission to educate, enrich lives and secure economic futures, Meridian offers full-time career training programs, short courses, Business and Industry services and entrepreneurial support to residents from the Agra, Carney, Glencoe, Guthrie, Morrison, Mulhall-Orlando, Pawnee, Perkins-Tryon, Perry and Stillwater school districts.
+With a mission to educate, enrich lives and secure economic futures, Meridian offers full-time career training programs, short courses, workforce and economic development assistance and entrepreneurial support to residents from the Agra, Carney, Glencoe, Guthrie, Morrison, Mulhall-Orlando, Pawnee, Perkins-Tryon, Perry and Stillwater school districts.
+The school has locations in Stillwater and Guthrie.
 Meridian is one of 29 schools within Oklahoma’s CareerTech system.

 For more information or to enroll visit meridiantech.edu or contact a career counselor by phone at (405) 377-3333 or toll-free at (888) 607-2509.